 He sighed deeply.

-Hefting Skybreeze into her arms, Corin stood up and lay the dragonet back on the bed with his fellow.
+Hefting Skybreeze into her arms, Corin stood and lay the dragonet back on the bed with his fellow.
 Then she kissed Jaymes on his bandaged forehead.
 “Don’t fret, Red.
 Just get better.
 We’re going to need you and Ember when we take those bastards down.”

 Elder Goryal stood outside with Dhori and Derrain for company.